Midpen’s newly developed Wildland Fire Resiliency program proactively expands our environmentally sensitive vegetation management to:

 - Appendix F - Current Inventory and Monitoring Efforts

-- Appendix G - Monitoring Implemention Plan Forms
+- Appendix G - Monitoring Implementation Plan Forms

 - Appendix H - Monitoring Methods and Protocols